(nirmatrelvir tablets; ritonavir tablets)

 Co-administration of midazolam (parenteral) should be done in a setting which ensures close clinical monitoring and appropriate medical management in case of respiratory depression and/or prolonged sedation.
 Dosage reduction for midazolam should be considered, especially if more than a single dose of midazolam is administered.

-Refer to the midazolam product label for further information.
+Refer to the midazolam prescribing information for further information.

 Serotonin receptor 1A agonist/ serotonin receptor 2A antagonist